MicroStrategy/rest-api-docs/docs/common-workflows/manage-time-zone-objects/retrieve-a-time-zones-definition.md

     "objectId": "1D18D39B4594CFAF60A6C1B2F48164E8",
     "subType": "timezone_system",
     "name": "America New York time",
-    "description": "The state of New York uses the Eastern Time Zone (UTC-05:00) with daylight saving time (UTC-04:00)."
+    "description": "The state of New York uses the Eastern Timezone (UTC-05:00) with daylight saving time (UTC-04:00)."
   },
   "currentOffset": -18000
 }
 ```

-Response Code: 200 (The time zone's definition is returned successfully.)
+Response Code: 200 (The timezone's definition is returned successfully.)

-## Retrieve a Time Zone's Definition Within a Changset
+## Retrieve a timezone's definition within a changset

-You want the definition of a custom time zone object.
-That object ID of the time zone is `E99B4F7692564D36A5B324A7956CB84F`.
+You want the definition of a custom timezone object.
+That object ID of the timezone is `E99B4F7692564D36A5B324A7956CB84F`.

 :::info

 Obtain the authorization token needed to execute the request using [POST /api/auth/login](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin).

-Since time zone objects are configuration objects, you must set the project ID as an empty string.
+Since timezone objects are configuration objects, you must set the project ID as an empty string.

 :::

 :::tip

 A changeset maintains an indivisible group of creations or modifications on modeling objects.
-If you plan to use the response of `GET /api/model/timezones` to create a new time zone or update the custom time zone's definitions, it is recommended to associate all requests to one changeset.
+If you plan to use the response of `GET /api/model/timezones` to create a new timezone or update the custom timezone's definitions, it is recommended to associate all requests to one changeset.

 :::